alexpoov/Py4SC/README.md

 ## References

-[1] Aleksandr D. Popov.
-2022.
+[1] Aleksandr Popov.
+2023.
 Motivation and Practices of Teaching Computational Social Science to Undergraduate Political Science Students.
-In Proceedings of the 54th ACM Technical Symposium on Computer Science Education (Toronto, ON, Canada) (SIGCSE ’22).
-Association for Computing Machinery, New York, NY, USA, 1368. https://doi.org/10.1145/3545947.3576321
+In Proceedings of the 54th ACM Technical Symposium on Computer Science Education V. 2 (SIGCSE 2023).
+Association for Computing Machinery, New York, NY, USA, 1376. https://doi.org/10.1145/3545947.3576321

 [2] Aleksandr Popov.
 2024.
 Simulating Election Votes.
 In Proceedings of the 55th ACM Technical Symposium on Computer Science Education V. 2 (SIGCSE 2024).
 Association for Computing Machinery, New York, NY, USA, 1915. https://doi.org/10.1145/3626253.3635336